lightdash/lightdash/README.md

 # Press ALLOW when asked to "accept incoming connections from python"
 ```

-## Join the community!
----
-- Find us on [Slack](https://join.slack.com/t/seekercommunity/shared_invite/zt-ptiqsd6p-Dbjjn8GXozYkFhARgAs3cw).
-We'd love to hear what you have to say about lightdash :)
-- _coming soon_ Join the discussion in our discourse.

 ## Reporting bugs and feature requests
 ---
 - Want to report a bug or request a feature?
-Let us know on [Slack](https://join.slack.com/t/seekercommunity/shared_invite/zt-ptiqsd6p-Dbjjn8GXozYkFhARgAs3cw), or open an [issue](https://github.com/lightdash/lightdash/issues/new/choose).
+Open an [issue](https://github.com/lightdash/lightdash/issues/new/choose).